 —Corporate Financial Analyst

 A mid-sized investor-owned utility was using an inefficient, “black box” planning model to develop their financial forecasts.
 The time required to manage the data inputs andgenerate reports was incompatible with the company’s goal to quickly produce alternative regulatory and financing scenarios.
 In addition, the company wanted to dramatically improve the flexibility of the financial forecasting process and efficiency of generating new forecasts.
-To achieve these goals, the company selected MCR to implement the Financial, Regulatory & Strategy Tool (FRSTTM) financial planning model.
+To achieve these goals, the company selected MCR to implement the Financial and Regulatory Strategy Tool (FRSTTM) financial planning model.

 Working closely with our client, we tailored key features of FRSTTM to meet their financial and regulatory planning needs.
 Their previous database-oriented planning model created a complex array of output reports that were difficult to compare and contrast in a quick and useful manner.